We are experts in website localization, and we can help you target your global market more effectively.

-Click below for a quick look at some of our recent and ongoing projects.
+Click below for a quick look at some of our recent and ongoing website localization and translation projects.

 Japanese ramen chain DANBO is now delighting Vancouver, Canada food fanatics with traditional Fukuoka-style Kyushu Hakata Tonkotsu ramen at their first restaurants outside of Japan.
 Resourcecode was responsible for website design and translation, copywriting for the new English-language website, menu, posters and other items related to the launch.

 Aoba Japan International School – multilingual website development

-A complete WordPress renewal of a sprawling website including multiple blog elements for A-JIS, an international school in Tokyo that welcomes students from over 30 countries.
-Resourcecode has completed English, Japanese, and Korean versions of the site, and other language versions are scheduled for development in the near future.
+A complete WordPress CMS renewal of a sprawling website including multiple blog elements for A-JIS, an international school in Tokyo that welcomes students from over 30 countries.
+Resourcecode Media has completed English, Japanese, and Korean versions of the site, and other language versions are scheduled for development in the near future.

 Interex Forest Products – multilingual website development

 English-, Japanese-, Chinese (Simplified and Traditional)-, and Korean-language WordPress website renewal for Interex, exporters of sustainable, quality forest products to global markets.

 A brand new design for 2016 for the Robert Yellin Yakimono Gallery – an online store for the longtime Japan resident, pottery journalist, and ceramics specialist.
-Built on WordPress for simple client-side updates, the new site features a custom display for mobile devices.
-Mentioned in art and culture magazines world-wide, this site provides support for Japan’s traditional artisans.
+Built on WordPress content management system for simple client-side updates, the new site features a custom display for mobile devices.
+Mentioned in art and culture magazines world-wide, this website provides support for Japan’s traditional artisans.

 Manga: Wu vs. The Technovians – language localization